Gravitational Wave Probe of Singlet-Doublet Dark Matter Induced Radiative Neutrino Mass: Lepton Sector Constraints

 \subsection{Neutrino mass}

-In this model, the lepton number-violating Weinberg operator \cite{Weinberg:1979sa}, $LLHH$, can be realized at one-loop level through the diagram presented in Fig. \ref{fig:numass} \cite{Fraser:2014yha,Borah:2022zim,Konar:2020wvl}, where all the dark sector particles run in the loop.
-The radiative neutrino mass, in the effective theory is given by,
+In this model, the lepton number-violating Weinberg operator \cite{Weinberg:1979sa}, $LLHH$, can be realized at one-loop level through the diagram presented in Fig. \ref{fig:numass} \cite{Fraser:2014yha,Borah:2022zim,Konar:2020wvl,Mohapatra:2022ngo}, where all the dark sector particles run in the loop.
+The radiative neutrino mass, in the effective theory, is given by (see Appendix \ref{app:numass_matrix} for details.)